 Advances in computers, communications systems, electronics, and biotechnology occur at a breathtaking pace, and the Internet is having a revolutionary impact on commerce and entertainment.
 The faculty of the law school recognized early on the importance of many of these developments.
-In 1989, the University of Dayton School of Law committed itself to producing graduates who are well-versed in law and technology issues by creating the Program in Law and Technology (PILT).
+Thus, in 1989, the University of Dayton School of Law committed itself to producing graduates who are well-versed in law and technology issues by creating the Program in Law and Technology (PILT).

-In addition to courses, there are many opportunities for students to participate in extracurricular and co-curricular activities related to law and technology.
+In addition to courses, there are many opportunities for students to participate in extra-curricular and co-curricular activities related to law and technology.
 For example, students may join the Intellectual Property Law Society and may participate in the IP Moot Court.

 Students with a J.D. degree from an accredited U.S. law school may earn an LL.M. degree by completing 24 credits of course work, often in less than nine months of study.

 LL.M. degrees are available for international students who have already earned a first degree in law from a foreign university upon the completion of 30 credits of course work.